garrandall/popular-music-data/tracks/sos-jonas-brothers.md

 'Cause hugs are overrated, just FYI

-Ooh, this is an S.O.S
+Oh this is an S.O.S
 Don't wanna second guess
 This is the bottom line, it's true
 I gave my all for you
 Now my heart's in two, yeah

-Ooh, this is an S.O.S
+Oh this is an S.O.S
 Don't wanna second guess
 This is the bottom line, it's true
 I gave my all for you